Collaborative Undergraduate Research and Inquiry

 wp.stolaf.edu/curi

-The St. Olaf Collaborative Undergraduate Research and Inquiry (CURI) program provides paid opportunities for St. Olaf students of all academic disciplines to gain an in-depth understanding of a particular subject through working closely with a St. Olaf faculty member in a research setting.
-Announcements inviting students to apply for summer research, academic year research, Steen Fellowships, and Magnus the Good Collaborative Fellowships are sent to all students by email and included in student newsletters.
+The St. Olaf Collaborative Undergraduate Research and Inquiry (CURI) program provides paid opportunities for St. Olaf students of all academic disciplines to gain an in-depth understanding of a particular subject through working closely with a St. Olaf faculty member in a research setting, or working independently.
+Announcements inviting students to apply for summer research, academic year research, Steen Fellowships, the Rand Scholar Award, and Magnus the Good Collaborative Fellowships are included in student newsletters.

-CURI promotes collaborations between students and faculty during the academic year and summer through four different programs:
+CURI promotes collaborations between students and faculty during the academic year and summer through five different programs:

 2. Academic year CURI research has many of the same benefits as our summer program, but students are limited to working 10 hours per week on projects designed and mentored by St. Olaf faculty members.